University of Southampton Delhi | BSc (Hons) Admissions 2025

 Don't Miss: Top Commerce Colleges in India

-To pursue the ICMAI course, students need to clear the examination which assesses the eligibility of students to become a cost management accountant.
-After completion of the ICMAI course, students are prepared for senior-level positions in the accounting and finance disciplines.
-A Cost Management accountant is responsible for collecting and analysing financial records from all the sections of the organisation.
-Upon completion of the CMA course, students will not only gather the required education and qualifications for the job but will also get opportunities across the financial industry.
+After completing the ICMAI course, students can apply for various job profiles, depending on their interests and future goals.
+A cost and Management accountant is responsible for collecting and analysing financial records for an organisation.
+Upon completion of the CMA course, students not only get the required education and qualification but also get opportunities across the financial industry,

 Particulars | Details |